Bay State Education Staff

-Our leadership team consists of educators who have worked in some of the leading public and private institutions in both the United States and in China.
-We pair each student with a counselor that we feel will be the best fit in terms of personality and also the student's academic and social goals while they study abroad in the US.
-Our staff consists of former and current teachers, administrators, guidance/school counselors, English language specialists, business professionals, and other essential staff members who each bring a unique strength that bolsters overall the wide range of resources our students have available to them.
+Our team consists of educators who have worked in some of the leading public and private educational institutions both in the United States and in China.
+Each student is paired with a counselor that is the best fit in terms of the student's academic goals during their studies here in the US.
+Our staff consists of current and former teachers, administrators, school counselors, and English language specialists.

 Alan Chang, M.A.